Jockeparty/Home-AssistantConfig/README.md

 433MHz Temp and humidity sensors
 Raspberry 2 with RetroPie and Kodi
 Raspberry 2 with V2 PiNoIr (Not used yet)
-Ikea Sparsn‰rs electricity tracker (not integrated) Amazon Echo Dot *2
+Ikea Sparsn√§rs electricity tracker (not integrated) Amazon Echo Dot *2

 Presence detection